lsigut/EC_workflow/README.md

-The eddy covariance (EC) workflow demonstrates how to use [openeddy](https://github.com/lsigut/openeddy) package together with [REddyProc](https://github.com/bgctw/REddyProc) package to facilitate automated and reproducible EC data post-processing.
+The eddy covariance (EC) workflow demonstrates how to use [openeddy](https://github.com/lsigut/openeddy) package together with [REddyProc](https://github.com/bgctw/REddyProc) package to facilitate automated and reproducible EC data post-processing, supporting Tau, H, LE and CO<sub>2</sub> (NEE) fluxes.
 The presented EC workflow is a set of post-processing steps that were applied for a particular cropland site [CZ-KrP](http://www.europe-fluxdata.eu/home/site-details?id=CZ-KrP).
 The main purpose of EC workflow is to show how to utilize the `openeddy` software infrastructure.
 It is not meant to represent the optimal best